kayanme/Pager/Docs/concepts.md

 ### Continuous heap.

-Looks like one infinite page to put records on it.
+Looks like the one infinite page to put records on it.
 It is a very good scenario for inserts with rare deletes.
 Information about used physical pages is stored in additional service pages.

 ### Autosorting page.

 SQL-index scenario.
-You define a key selector, which defines the logical order of records on page.
+You define a key selector, which defines the logical order of records on a page.
-Because of natural support for such ordered pages is a binary search - you can do that searches rather quickly, without manual handling of these records.
+Because of a natural binary search support for such ordered pages - you can do that searches rather quickly, without manual handling these records order.